russkyc/paymongo-sharp/README.md

 Customer customerResult = await client.Customers.RetrieveCustomerAsync("customer@mail.com", "+639876543210");

-// Lets edit some of the customer information customerResult.FirstName = "New First Name";
+// Lets edit some of the customer information customerResult.Data.Attributes.FirstName = "New First Name";
-customerResult.LastName = "New Last Name";
+customerResult.Data.Attributes.LastName = "New Last Name";

 // After this update executes, this returns the Customer object with the updated information var editCustomerResult = await client.Customers.EditCustomerAsync(customerResult);